PaggieZ/ADI_SWFAE_Intern_Public_Repo/AD-APARD32690-SL/readTempSensor/readTemp/README.md

 ## Takeaways
 * Always make sure the VDDIO on all GPIOs are matched when driving a component
 * Always make sure to set the alternate function for GPIO pins
+* Always set the SPI flag before the while loop for asynchronous transaction
+* Perform minimum tasks in ISR
+  - use ISR to set a flag to trigger SPI transaction in main()

 ## Next Step
+- **7/7/2025**
+  - use timer interrupt to trigger temperature reading
 - **6/27/2025**
-  - Explore the Asynchronous peripheral API (USE_ASYNC)
+  - :white_check_mark: Explore the Asynchronous peripheral API (USE_ASYNC)
-  - Modify the code to perform non-blocking transaction
+  - :white_check_mark: Modify the code to perform non-blocking transaction
   - :white_check_mark: replacing MAX78000FTHR with AD-APARD32690-SL
     - :white_check_mark: single temperture reading
     - :white_check_mark: read temperature through on-board switch interrupt